RamaArbnor/FolderToEmail/README.md

 ## HOW TO INSTALL

 ### STEP 0
-You must have node installed.
+You must have NodeJS installed. https://nodejs.org/en
 ### STEP 1
 Clone this repo on your machine.
 ### STEP 2